AskerNC/projects-2021-aristochats/dataproject/README.md

 This **loades two datasets**:

-1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
+1. data_u.xlsx downloaded from OECD statistics
-1. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200
+1. data_gpd.xlsx downloaded from OECD statistics

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: